Unit 12.2B · Term 2

 Types of Indents

-• First-line indent: Only the first line of the paragraph is indented to the right.
+• First-line indent: Only the first line of the paragraph is indented to the right (standard setting is 1.25 cm).

 • Hanging indent: All lines except the first line are indented.
 Often used for bibliographies or bulleted lists.